 So, if your brain has got used to a certain level of stimulation, you won’t get that same ‘buzz’ if you drink less.

 Your tolerance can creep up without you even noticing.
 So it’s worth checking the recycling bin or your supermarket receipt for evidence you’re consuming more than you used to.
-Official unti guidance is that you are safest not to regularly drink more than 14 units a week.
+The low risk drinking guidelines advise that you are safest not to regularly drink more than 14 units a week.
 If people do chose to drink as much as 14 units, it is best to spread them evenly over three days or more.

 If you think your tolerance is rising, then think about whether you could be becoming dependent on alcohol for example, beginning to use it regularly to unwind after work, or to socialise.

 “People tend to think of alcohol dependency as black or white,” says Dr Sheron.
 “They think they know what it looks like.
 But everybody who is drinking on a regular basis, reasonably heavily, will have a degree of alcohol dependence.

 “That might be manifested as the idea that you can’t conceive of going out and having a good night out without having a few drinks.
 Or you have people who can have a few drinks and then can’t stop drinking.
 We see people around us doing this all the time.
 But we don’t think of them as being dependent on alcohol.”

 The good news is that there’s plenty you can do to get your mind and body back on track – and getting back in balance is easier than you think.
 Start the process by taking steps to stick within the lower risk unit guidelines (no more than 14 units a week for both men and women).